Statistics: 14.9 miles, ascent 2565′, 7 hours

 Leaving town we passed a “help yourself” basket of apples, grabbed a few for the trek and headed out for the long climb to Bradnor Hill.
 As we ascended, the valleys and hills we had tramped the previous several days became visible behind us.
 It was amazing to look as far as I could see and realize that we had walked all of it!

 Nearing the top of this rise in the trail we arrived at Kington Golf Course, the highest golf course in all of England.

 The golfers and the golf club were most welcoming to us as we walked through several golf rounds (games) in progress.
 It looked like a tough course, primarily on the side of a hill and with bracken everywhere.
 There is probably a fortune in golf balls lying under the bracken.

-Dolley Green is a little village with a small, Baptist church that has opened its facilities (read: bathroom) to walkers, also providing water for those that are thirsty.
+Dolley Green is a little village with a small, Baptist church that has opened its WC (or bathroom) to walkers, also providing water for those that are thirsty.
 The bathroom had a walkers’ guestbook to record our visit!

 Along the way we ran into the ever present sheep.

-We dropped into Knighton which was much larger than we had expected.
-We found our B&B, The Horse and Jockey Inn, a 14th century coaching inn.
+We dropped into Knighton which was much larger than we had expected and found our B&B, The Horse and Jockey Inn, a 14th century coaching inn.
 Our very comfortable room was in the remodeled stables.

 After resupplying for tomorrow’s lunches we returned to the B&B and had a delicious dinner in the charming and traditional Horse and Jockey dining room.